 Why you have to Visit Pai.
 Go for 2 days, stay for 2 weeks.

-I had never heard of Pai before I visited the north of Thailand.
-It was while sitting in the Giant Guesthouse in Chiang Mai chatting with a few new friends that the came up.
+I had never heard of Pai before I visited northern Thailand.
+It was while sitting in the Giant Guesthouse in Chiang Mai chatting with a few new friends that the suggestion came up.

-The common term I had heard about Pai from then on was “go for two days, stay for two weeks.”
+The common saying I heard about Pai was “go for two days, stay for two weeks.”
 I hardly knew anything about this secluded village in the mountains.
 I doubted I would actually be around that long.
 However, I soon discovered there are so many things to do in Pai that I couldn’t leave!

 I went to Pai for two days.
-Then I stayed for two weeks, and what an amazing place it was.
+Then I stayed for two weeks.
+The people were right, it was an amazing place to visit.

 Here is my full guide for one week in Pai.
-Mix this with a few rest and recover days and you will easily spend two weeks here.
+Mix this with a few rest days and you will easily spend two weeks here.